Understanding CSS3 Regions

-Let’s see how this module works by example.
+Let’s explore how this module transforms web layouts through an example.

 HTML